 Following this, I pursed an ambition to live abroad and moved to Malaga in Andalucia, living there for 10 years.
 I ran several sales operations while continuing to work as a research consultant before adopting a new career as an English teacher, eventually progressing to Director of Studies.
 This instilled in me a passion for education and the possibilities that it can lead to.

-During my time at Kent I was invited to participate in the focus group on the future direction of the KAS, particularly in regard to appealing to a larger membership.
-I recognised a passionate group with a desire to improve and I like to think that, being on the council, I can bring some of my experience in marketing, business and education to contribute to the forward trajectory of the Society.
+During my time at Kent I was invited to participate in the focus group on the future direction of the KAS, particularly in regard to appealing to a larger and more diverse membership.
+I recognised a passionate group with a desire to improve and have spent three years working with the Trustees and Management Team on the future strategy.
+Having spent the three years as Brand and Communication Manager, a position now filled by Nicky Hammond, I took on responsibility for the fundraising and events while coordinating the outreach activities along with Richard Taylor.
+I have experience in marketing, business and education.

 I am co-owner and Director of Darnley Archaeological Services Ltd which provides various archaeological support services.

 Recorded Mon, 29 Mar 2021 Giles Dawkes, Senior Archaeologist at Archaeology South East talks to KAS Trustee Fred Birkbeck about the excavations that he led at Snodland Roman villa and his experiences leading projects in Kent.
 Watch